Carbon Deposition in Heterogeneous Catalysis

 Application ID: 1968

-Carbon deposition onto the surface of solid catalysts is commonly observed in hydrocarbon processing.
-Carbon deposits can affect both the activity of catalysts as well as the flow of gas through a catalyst bed.
+Carbon deposition on the surface of solid catalysts is commonly observed in hydrocarbon processing.
+A known problem is that carbon deposits can impede the activity of catalysts as well as block the flow of gas through a catalyst bed.